wikid24/ffxiv_mmd_tools_helper/README.md

 New Features (completed):
 - added 'Automate FFXIV rig Shape Keys' feature.
 Working but it doesn't have any raw data to work with yet.
-- A bunch of important useful still.
+- A bunch of important useful stuff.
 Will list them later.

 Conversion/upgrade to Blender 2.8+ (to do):
   - add_hand_arm_ik.py